mithraskuipers/mithraskuipers/README.md

 ### Hi 👋

 I'm Mithras and currently studying software engeering at Codam (42 network) 🌱.
-Prior to Codam I studied theoretical psychology (BSc), cognitive neuroscience (MSc), and artificial intelligence (MSc).
+Prior to Codam I studied theoretical psychology (BSc; Leiden University), cognitive neuroscience (MSc; Leiden University), and artificial intelligence (MSc; Utrecht University).
 Years of work-experience in the video-game events industry allowed to me meet hundreds of talented game engineers, ultimately lighting the spark that I decided to become a software engineer myself.

 <!--
 **mithraskuipers/mithraskuipers** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.